openai/openai-realtime-console/esp32/README.md

 9. Connect to WiFi using the WiFi Captive portal
     - It is straightforward to connect to your local Wifi network with an SSID (WiFi name) and Password.
     - Once the device is on, it acts as an Access Point to connect to a known WiFi network.
-    - Find the device name "Humloop device" in your list of local wifi networks.
+    - Find the device name "Elato device" in your list of local wifi networks.
     - Press "Configure Wifi" and type in your SSID and PW for your Wifi and connect.
     - The Seeed Stuido XIAO ESP32S3 should then automatically connect to your Wifi and save your Wifi details.